Psilocybin Benefits: What Science & Experience Reveal

 Unlocking New Connections

 Brain imaging studies have helped scientists better understand these effects.
-Robin Carhart-Harris, a neuroscientist known for his groundbreaking studies on psychedelics at Imperial College London and the University of California, San Francisco (UCSF), likens it to “shaking a snow globe,” temporarily loosening entrenched thought patterns.
+Dr. Robin Carhart-Harris, a neuroscientist known for his groundbreaking studies on psychedelics conducted at Imperial College London and the University of California, San Francisco (UCSF), likens it to “shaking a snow globe,” temporarily loosening entrenched thought patterns.

 Quieting the Default Mode Network